Research Perspective

 MCP

 Model Context Protocol.
-The "USB" for connecting agents to data sources.
+The universal adapter for agent-tool integration — standardizing how agents connect to data sources.

 A2A